 People love their dogs and often have difficulty accepting that their animal harmed someone.
 This fact often makes a dog bite claim an emotional process, especially if you have a relationship with the dog’s owner.
-It is essential to let a skilled attorney handle your dog bite case if you are hesitant about bringing a claim against a neighbor or friend in the Creve Coeur community.
+It is essential to let a skilled lawyer in Creve Coeur handle your dog bite case if you are hesitant about bringing a claim against a neighbor or friend in the community.
 Remember that the homeowner’s insurance company will often be responsible for paying the claim, rather than the dog owner.

 A dog attack is devastating to experience or witness.
 Owners of dogs that harm people without provocation should be held accountable for victims’ losses.

 A Creve Coeur dog bite lawyer at OnderLaw understands the trauma you have experienced and will fight to get you the compensation you deserve.
 Call us today to discuss your situation with a compassionate legal professional.
 We don’t just take on cases—we take on causes.